 Central marketing is essential for solidarity and for the branding of the competition.
-Accordingly, the core UEFA Champions League and/or play-offs media rights (live and certain delayed rights) are exclusively centrally marketed by UEFA.
+Accordingly, the core UEFA Europa Conference League media rights (live and certain delayed rights) are exclusively centrally marketed by UEFA.

-UEFA has issued these Club Media Rights Guidelines outlining the rules for the exploitation of certain UEFA Champions League and/or play-offs media rights by clubs for the matches in which they participate with a view to further harmonising the exploitation of media rights by UEFA itself and the clubs.
+UEFA has issued these Club Media Rights Guidelines outlining the rules for the exploitation of certain UEFA Europa Conference League media rights by clubs for the matches in which they participate with a view to further harmonising the exploitation of media rights by UEFA itself and the clubs.